Madras HC gives split verdict on plea alleging that Senthil Balaji has been illegally detained

 Case against Senthil Balaji

-The alleged irregularities took place between 2014 and 2015, when Balaji was the state transport minister.
+The alleged irregularities in the case took place between 2014 and 2015, when Balaji was the state transport minister.
 He was then a leader of the All India Anna Dravida Munnetra Kazhagam.
 He joined the DMK in December 2018.

 After his arrest, the Madras High Court had dismissed an interim bail petition but allowed him to get treatment.